kismetwireless/kismet-web-docs/content/en/docs/dev/datasources.md

 A new phy will almost certainly define a custom tracked data type - `dot11_tracked_device` and `bluetooth_tracked_device` for instance.
 As part of defining this custom type, the phy must provide a storage loader function to import stored data into a proper object.

-In addition, there are some specific pitfalls when loading custom objects - be sure to check the  "Restoring vector and map objects" section of of the `tracked_component` docs!
+In addition, there are some specific pitfalls when loading custom objects - be sure to check the  "Restoring vector and map objects" section of the `tracked_component` docs!

 Currently storage code is not used, but may be leveraged in the future.